 Local authority searches (Highway questions)

 Local Authority Searches are usually performed when buying or leasing land or other property.
 Essex County Council as the Highway Authority provides highway, traffic and related information to local councils and Personal Search Companies.
-A list of charges we make are available online.

 However, if your objection relates to the development of a Community school or a matter related to minerals and waste then you can contact the planning team.